shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort by items not at the beginning of the line

+To sort by items not at the beginning of the line pass the `-k` option to `sort` along with a number of value of the field to sort on.
+This will write the result to standard output.

-Sometimes you may have data that you want to sort where the data point you want to sort on is not at the beginning of the line.
-Consider this file of orders that is saved as `orders.txt`.
+Suppose a file exists with a list of orders that is saved as `orders.txt`.

     1023 AcmeCo "Bouncey Castle"
     1003 FooCo "Fluffy Toy"
     1013 AcmeCo "Edible Hat"
     1042 FooCo "Whoopie Cushion"

-We want to sort so that we can see orders by the company that placed them.
-We can use the `-k` flag to sort by key and pass it a number to say which key we want to use.
+The file needs to be sorted by the name of the company that placed them.
+By using the `-k` option and passing it a number of the key this can be achieved.

     sort -k 2 orders.txt
     1023 AcmeCo "Bouncey Castle"